In this article, we are going to discuss Trekking In Nepal Costs.

 Make sure to bring the insurance documentation and passport-sized photographs for applying.
 Trekkers should legally acquire TIMS cards before they enter any trekking route or region.
 TIMS cards are available both in Kathmandu and Pokhara.

-In the restricted areas like Dolpo, Upper Mustang, Manaslu, Tsum Valley, Nar-Phu, and Kanchenjunga require special “trekking permits” which are obtainable only through local trekking agencies.
+In restricted areas like Dolpo, Upper Mustang, Manaslu, Tsum Valley, Nar-Phu, and Kanchenjunga require special “trekking permits” which are obtainable only through local trekking agencies.
 Here TIMS card is not required.
-In such region, you cannot travel alone.
+In such a region, you cannot travel alone.
 You should have at least one guide or porter.